Backup to Rotated Drives

 - Register a newly connected drive as a known removable storage in Veeam Agent for Microsoft Windows.
 To do this:

-- Double-click the Veeam Agent for Microsoft Windows icon in the system tray to open the Control Panel.
+- Double-click the Veeam Agent icon in the system tray to open the control panel.

-- Click the Settings tab, then click the Manage registered storage devices link.
+- Click the Manage registered storage devices link.

 - Click Register next to the newly connected drive.

-- After you register the newly connected drive, you can start a new backup session manually or wait Veeam Agent for Microsoft Windows to start a new session.
+- After you register the newly connected drive, you can start a new backup session manually or wait Veeam Agent to start a new session.